Are you looking for the best affordable 3D printers on Amazon? Let this Mr. Noobie article help you out.

 It also comes with assembly instructions and free software from the SD Card in the package.

 3D Printers can be hits or misses.
 Maker’s Muse is here to give you more 3D printers under $500 that don’t suck:

 What 3D printer do you have in your home?
+Which printer on our list are you interested in getting?
 Comment down below!

 Editor’s Note: This post was originally published on June 16, 2017, and has been updated for quality and relevancy.